 Statistics for libraries, registrations and archives

-- volunteers delivered books to 1,300 housebound customers
+- Books were delivered to 930 housebound customers

-- the top issuing book for 2018/19 was The Midnight Line by Lee Child
+- The top issuing book for 2021/22 was The Long Call by Ann Cleeves

 Go to the libraries section of the website to find out how you can access these services.

 These summaries show the rates of use for our library services in individual Kent districts:

 - Thanet (XLS, 130.5 KB)

 Kent Archives statistics